-Treasury Inflation-Protected Securities, or TIPS, have been battling inflation in portfolios since 1997.
+Treasury inflation-protected securities, or TIPS, have been battling inflation in portfolios for almost 20 years.
 You can buy this protection in the form of an individual bond, an exchange-traded fund or a mutual fund.

 TIPS bonds are meant to be long-term investments.
 There is a secondary market, meaning you can sell your bond before maturity, but as mentioned, you won't receive your full principal investment if you've owned the bond during a deflationary period.

-TIPS are issued in maturities of five, 10 and 20 years.
-They are auctioned during specific months according to their maturity.
-Five-year TIPS are auctioned in April and October; 10-year TIPS in January, April, July and October; and the 20-year in January and July.
+TIPS are issued in maturities of 5, 10 and 30 years.
+They are auctioned during specific months according to their maturity:

 If you prefer to place a competitive bid, you'll have to do it through a broker because TreasuryDirect doesn't accept competitive bids from individuals.